02Bekah/ruSE/README.md

 # ruSE
-Hub for SE students projects
+Project for the 2022 spring semester